 - Receipt of influenza vaccine in the current year

 Click the Play button below to watch a short video about answering the FluTracking survey.

 (Make sure you have access to YouTube to see the video)

-Click here to view more participant demographic information.
+Click here to view more participant demographic information for 2018.

 The FluTracking Program in Australia